haichangsi/WUT-TBD-PROJ1/README-phase-2a.md

    ```
    so dbt_git_repo points to your fork of tbd-tpc-di.

-3. Redeploy infrastructure and check if the DAG finished with no errors:
+3. Redeploy infrastructure and check if the DAG finished with no errors

-***The screenshot of Apache Aiflow UI***